 To assist in cash flow, management would need to understand the relationship of the total purchase ticket against the different forms of payment.

-So let’s look at a very basic relationship of receipt value to form of payment.
-In this illustration, there are three price points and five forms of payment as shown in this table:
+Let’s look at a very basic relationship of receipt value to form of payment.
+With this illustration, there are three price points and five forms of payment as shown in this table:

 The database over time could reveal a multitude of possible relationships between the two separate categories (Price Groups and Forms of Payment) of information.
 For this example, suppose the outcomes are as follows: